-MANUAL - Secure District Mail (SDM) will allow a school or department to transfer sensitive or confidential information in single file quantities to another location inside the district without needing to hand deliver the file or pay for certified USPS mail delivery.
-This program supplements the current District interoffice mail system and will only be used for the secure transfer of single files from one district entity to another.
+MANUAL - Secure District Mail (SDM) will allow a school or department to transfer sensitive or confidential information to another location inside the district without needing to hand deliver the file or pay for certified USPS mail delivery.
+This program supplements the current District interoffice mail system and will only be used for the secure transfer of single files (or multiple copies of the same file or document) from one district entity to another.
 The traditional District interoffice mail system and mail bags will continue to be used for files that are not sensitive or confidential.
 Schools may also choose to continue to use approved secure file transfers currently in use.

 To participate in Secure District Mail, you'll need:

 - Photocopies of the SDM Form on pink copy paper.
 The form must be done on pink paper (any shade of pink) to allow SDM envelopes to stand out from normal district mail.
 The form is available on Planning & Enrollment’s website under “Forms/Resources” > “For Schools”.

 - Tamper-evident tape.
 A tamper-evident tape is one where the tape, if removed, leaves behind a message or other indicator that the file has been disturbed.
 This tape can be purchased from the District warehouse (catalog number 5108361).

 - Standard manila envelopes.
 Because SDM envelopes must be sealed with tamper-evident tape, envelopes cannot be reused and must be discarded.
 A “gently used” envelope for standard District mail may be used if the SDM form covers the list of previous recipients.
 For single files that are unable to fit in a manila envelope (such as special education files), a reasonably-sized small box may be used.